circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

     steps:
       - checkout

+      # There’s no inference in 2.0, which means there’s nothing to override
-      # You need to install dependencies that your project requires by yourself.
+      # You’ll need to manually install your project’s dependencies
-      # Therefore, there is nothing to override in 2.0.
-      # Currently, the timeout for no output is hardcoded to 600 secs.
+      # The current timeout for no output is hardcoded to 600 seconds
       - run: bundle install --path vendor/bundle

-      # Database is not created automatically in 2.0.
-      # Following is an example of setting up test DB in PostgreSQL
+      # The DB is not automatically created in 2.0, so we manually set up a test DB
       - run: sudo -u root createuser -h localhost --superuser ubuntu
       - run: sudo createdb -h localhost test_db
       - run: bundle exec rake db:create db:schema:load

-      # You can use any test commands you want to run in 2.0
+      # Run any test commands
       - run: bundle exec rspec

 ```